 — Dimitris K. (@DKougk) August 16, 2020

-It gradually becomes like a smooth fondant which you eat by licking the spoon… like a fondant lollipop.
-But one with ancient roots!
+It gradually turns into a smooth, fondant-like treat which you enjoy by licking the spoon…like a fondant lollipop only with ancient roots!
 Sweet traditions such as these are just another of the many things which make Greece unique.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!